bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

 ### Comparative Advantage vs Absolute Advantage

 - Absolute advantage
-    - An individual has an absolute advantage if they can produce a good or service more e"ciently than others
+    - A country (individual) has an absolute advantage if it can produce a good or service more than others
     - Absolute advantage has nothing to do with gains from trade
 - Comparative advantage
-    - An individual has an absolute advantage if they can produce a particular good or service with opportunity cost of producing the good is lower for that country than for the other.
+    - A country (individual) has an comparative advantage if it can produce a particular good or service with lower opportunity cost
+    - In other words, they have to give up less
     - Gains from trade are based on comparative advantage
 - Example from Microeconomics
     - Consider the two centers from the 2024 Denver Nuggets: Nikola Jokic and DeAndre Jordan.
     - Assume that Nikola Jokic is better than DeAndre Jordan at all facets of basketball.
-In other words, \textbf{Jokic has an absolute advantage}.
+In other words, **Jokic has an absolute advantage**.
     - However, unlike Jokic, Jordan specializes in rebounding.
 So, it does not cost Jordan as much if he just rebounds the entire game (his opportunity cost for is lower).
-So, even if Jokic might be a better rebounder, \textbf{Jordan has an comparative advantage in rebounding}.
+So, even if Jokic might be a better rebounder, **Jordan has an comparative advantage in rebounding**.

 ### Calcuating Comparative Advantage